yousri25/yousri25/README.md

 - 🎮 Interested in game development and interactive systems
 - 🌐 Web development enthusiast
 - 🐧 Linux user and open-source supporter
-- 📚 Continuously learning and improving
+- 🔐 Interested in cybersecurity, with a focus on system security and networking fundamentals
 - 💬 Open to collaboration and discussion

 ## 🌐 Socials